hci-a-if-its-2019/final-project-timteam/README.md

 5. **Participant 5**:
     * The participant is male, 20 years old.
-    * He isi form Informatics Student.
+    * He is from Informatics Student.
     * He never use Grab Service.
     * He always use motorcycle as transportation.